Data model in the interface

 {% endcode %}

-Example of mapping values from invisible fields to the data model:
+Example mapping of values from invisible fields to the data model:

 {% code expandable="true" %}